 Once women were given a voice through their newly-earned right to vote, they roared through the twenties, making statements by carrying purses bursting with bold design and color.

 After the Great Depression, with money too tight for most women to buy new wardrobes, purses offered women an easy and fun way to change up their outfits.
-Made out of plastics like Rodolac, which became popular because of its durability and low cost, they felt like a splurge.
+Made out of low-cost plastics like Rodolac, they felt like a splurge.

 During the “Mad Men” era, women were defined by domesticity and motherhood.
 Although purses began to get smaller and more fun, they always had room for coupons, keys, an address book and, yes, cigarettes.